-In the experiment, each player chooses $p_i \in \{0,1,\cdots,40\}$.
-Without the compensation mechanism, the profit-maximizing production level is x=960, three times higher than the efficient level.
-To reduce the complexity of player 1's problem, we use a grid size of 10 for the quantity and truncate the strategy space, i.e., player 1 chooses $X \in \{0,1,\cdots,50\}$, where X=x/10.
-The payoff functions presented to the subjects are adjusted accordingly (see Appendix B).
+In the experiment, each player chooses $p_i \in$ $\{0, 1, \dots, 40\}$.
+Without the compensation mechanism, the profit-maximizing production level is x = r/2c = 960, three times higher than the efficient level.
+To reduce the complexity of player 1's problem, we use a grid size of 10 for the quantity and truncate the strategy space, i.e., player 1 chooses $X \in \{0, 1, \dots, 50\}$, where X =x/10.
+The payoff functions presented to the subjects are adjusted accordingly.
 Truncating the strategy space to $X \leq 50$ also reduces the possibility of player 2's bankruptcy.
-To reduce payoff asymmetry, we give player 1 a lump sum payment of 250 points each round.
-Therefore, the equilibrium payoffs for the two players are $\pi_1=1530$ and $\pi_2=2560$.
+To reduce payoff asymmetry, we give player 1 a lumpsum payment of 250 points each round.
+Therefore, the equilibrium payoffs under the mechanism for the two players are $\pi_1 = 1530$ and $\pi_2 = 2560$.

 The functional forms and specific parameter values are chosen for several reasons.
 First, equilibrium solutions are integers.
 Second, equilibrium prices and quantities do not lie in the center of the strategy space, thus avoiding equilibrium convergence as a result of focal points.
 Third, there is a salient gap between efficiency with and without the mechanism.
-Without the mechanism, the profit-maximizing production level is X = 50, resulting in an efficiency level of 68.4%.
-With the mechanism, the system achieves 100% efficiency in equilibrium.
-Finally, since the threshold for strategic complementarity is $\beta = 20$, there are a large number of β values to choose from both below and above the threshold.
+Without the mechanism, the profit-maximizing production level is X = 50, resulting in an efficiency level of 68.4 percent.5 With the mechanism, the system achieves 100-percent efficiency in equilibrium.
+Finally, since the threshold for strategic complementarity is $\beta =$ 20, there is a large number of integer β values to choose from both below and above the threshold.

-To study how strategic complementarity affects equilibrium convergence, we keep $\alpha=20$, and vary $\beta=0,18,20$, and 40.
-To study whether α affects convergence, we also keep $\alpha=10$, and vary $\beta=0,20$.
+To study how strategic complementarity affects equilibrium convergence, we keep $\alpha = 20$, and vary $\beta = 0$, 18, 20, and 40.
+To study whether α affects convergence, we also keep $\alpha = 10$, and vary $\beta = 0$, 20.

-3.2 Experimental Procedures
+B. Experimental Procedures

-Our experiment involves 12 players per session - six player 1's (called Red players in the instructions) and six player 2's (Blue players).
+Our experiment involves 12 players per session-six player 1s (called Red players in the instructions) and six player 2s (Blue players).
 Each player remains the same type throughout the experiment.
 At the beginning of each session, subjects randomly draw a PC terminal number.
-Each then sits in front of the corresponding terminal, and is given printed instructions.
+Each then sits in front of the corresponding terminal and is given printed instructions.
 After the instructions are read aloud, subjects are encouraged to ask questions.
-The instruction period varies between fifteen to thirty minutes.
+The instruction period lasts between 15 and 30 minutes.

 Each round a player 1 is randomly matched with a player 2.
-Subjects are randomly re-matched each round to minimize repeated game effects.
-The random re-matching protocol also minimizes the possibility that players collude on a high subsidy and low tax outcome.6 Each session consists of 60 rounds.
+Subjects are randomly rematched each round to minimize repeated game effects.
+The random rematching protocol also minimizes the possibility that players collude on a high-subsidy and low-tax outcome.6 Each session consists of 60 rounds.
 As we are interested in learning, there are no practice rounds.
 Each round consists of two stages:

-- 1. Announcement Stage: Each player simultaneously and independently chooses a price, $p_i \in \{0, 1, \dots, 40\}$. - 2.
-Production Stage: After (p_1, p_2) are chosen, player 1's computer displays player 2's price and a payoff table showing her payoff for each $X \in \{0, 1, \dots, 50\}$.
+- (i) Announcement Stage: Each player simultaneously and independently chooses a price, p_i ∈ {0, 1, ..., 40}; - (ii) Production Stage: After (p_1, p_2) are chosen, player 1's computer displays player 2's price and a payoff table showing her payoff for each $X \in \{0, 1, ..., 50\}$.
 Player 1 then chooses a quantity, X. The server calculates payoffs and sends each player his payoff, the quantity chosen, and the prices submitted by him and his match.

-To summarize, each subject knows both payoff functions, the choices made each round by himself and his match, as well as his per period and cumulative payoffs.
+To summarize, each subject knows both payoff functions, the choices made each round by himself and his match, as well as his per-period and cumulative payoffs.
 At any point, subjects have ready access to all of this information.
 The mechanism is thus implemented as a game of complete information.
-However, we
+We do not know, however, how subjects processed this information, nor do we know their beliefs about the rational-